Set Up Meetings in Apollo

 Leverage Apollo Meetings to remain in control of your schedule while empowering your prospects to proactively book time on your calendar.

-Refer to the sections below for the steps to take to connect your calendar and then configure your default meeting settings.
+Refer to the follow sections for the steps to take to connect your calendar and then configure your default meeting settings.

 Connect Your Calendar

-Please note, Apollo Meetings is currently only compatible with Google Calendar and Outlook.
-If you want to leverage Apollo Meetings in your sales engagement workflow, you need to connect either an Outlook or Google Calendar account with Apollo.
+Meetings is currently only compatible with Google Calendar and Microsoft Outlook.
+If you want to leverage meetings in your sales engagement workflow, you need to connect either an Outlook or Google Calendar account with Apollo.

 Launch Apollo, click Engage, and then click Meetings.